 Section 3: Vice-President

 The Vice-President, in the absence of the President, or in the event of the President’s death or inability or refusal to act, shall perform the duties of the President and when so acting shall have all the power and be subject to all the restrictions upon the President.
 The Vice-President shall be responsible to the Governing Board for preparation of the annual operating budget.

 Section 4: Secretary

-The Secretary shall ensure issuance of notices for all meetings and shall keep minutes of the proceedings of its members and Governing Board; and shall see that a record of its members, giving the names and addresses of all members, shall be kept at the registered office or principal place of business.
+The Secretary shall keep minutes of the proceedings of its members and Governing Board.
 The Secretary shall make such reports and perform such other duties that are incident to the Secretary’s office and are properly required of the Secretary by the Governing Board under these Bylaws.
 The minutes shall be kept in the registered office or principal place of business.
-The Secretary shall relinquish all records upon completion of a term.
+The Secretary shall relinquish to the Executive Director all records upon completion of a term.

 Section 5: Treasurer

 The Treasurer shall work with the Executive Director to coordinate the collection of and disbursement of the funds of the theatre.
 These funds shall be kept in a bank or banks to be designated by the Governing Board.
 The Treasurer will also perform such other duties as may, from time to time, be authorized and directed by the Governing Board.